 Ontario’s Community Epilepsy Agencies provide a valuable contribution to our healthcare system, however they receive no core government funding for their education and support programs.

 A key part of epilepsy education is seizure first aid including when to go, and when not to go, to an Emergency Room following a seizure.
 By funding expanded programs through Ontario’s Community Epilepsy Agencies, the provincial government could save more than it spends on the program, through reduced Emergency Room usage.
-The program will also help address the Hallway Medicine crisis by cutting down the number of unnecessary hospital visits following a seizure.
+The program will also help address the Hallway Medicine crisis and ease pressure on hospitals by cutting down the number of unnecessary hospital visits following a seizure.